gabelivan/wp-asset-clean-up/readme.txt

 4. Scripts (.JS) are selected for site-wide unload

 == Changelog ==
+= 1.2.9.1 =
+* "Combined Loaded CSS" feature (concatenates all the remaining loaded stylesheets within the HEAD section of the page and saves them into one file) to reduce HTTP requests even further
+* Improved "Getting Started" area
+* Made "Settings" as the default page where you (the administrator user) is redirected when activating the plugin for the first time

 = 1.2.9 =
 * Added "System Info" to "Tools" page to fetch information about the WordPress environment in case something needs debugged
 * Added "Getting Started" page to make things easier for anyone who doesn't understand how the plugin works